oldnomad/picosocks5/README.md

 - GCC compiler.
 Any version supporting C99 will do (v4.8.4 or newer is guaranteed to work).
-PicoSOCKS5 conforms to C99 standard, so it can be ported to any compiler supporting it.
+PicoSOCKS5 conforms to C99 standard, so it can be ported to any compiler supporting it; however, if C11 or later is supported, some of newer features may be used.
 - GLibc or compatible library.
 PicoSOCKS5 uses POSIX.1-2017 (with XSI extensions) and following GNU extensions: